Birdwell Primary Pupil Premium Strategy for effective spending of DfE funding.

 The children that were higher attainers all reached the expected standard or above.
 Although 3 out of 7 achieved the reading standard, 1achieved the writing standard and 4 achieved the Maths standard.
 The school can evidence that 6 out of the 7 children made expected or more progress in at least one subject area.
 This is from a starting point on entry of 5 of the children well below and 2 children below that expected for starting school.
 The 1st wave teaching and the impact of the interventions have ensured that these children have made progress.

-Our Pupil premium grant allocation has decreased and is expected to be around £47,000.
+Our Pupil premium grant allocation has decreased slightly from last year at £53,100.
 This funding is to cover a range of support and interventions as specified in the provision section.
 Monitoring of the progress of individual children shows that there are a range of barriers to learning.
 These include, low attendance, limited parental support and engagement, difficulty concentrating in whole class settings, particular Special Needs and a lack of resilience.
 The impact of the measures put in place to support the children are monitored through a range of assessments that include the use of our INCERTs assessment system, regular testing, work scrutiny and staff observations.
 This is recorded for identified children in termly case studies and the progress of all Pupil premium children is monitored by a small Governors panel alongside the Leadership team.
 The formal tracking and monitoring of all Pupil Premium pupils takes place termly.
 The interventions are monitored by support staff and are linked to the Annual Appraisal process.
 The Pupil Premium strategy is reviewed annually in July when the summative assessment data is discussed.

 For further information on Pupil Premium please visit.